-WhatsApp Tips and Hidden Features Most Indians Don't Know About
+WhatsApp Tips and Hidden Features for Indians

 Chat Lock

-How to enable:
+How to set it up:

-- Open the chat you want to lock
+- Open the chat you want locked

 - Tap the contact name at the top

-- Scroll down to "Chat Lock"
+- Scroll to "Chat Lock"

 - Toggle it on

-How to enable:
+How to turn it on:

-- Go to Settings → Account → Two-step verification
+- Settings → Account → Two-step verification

 - Set a 6-digit PIN

-- Add your email address for recovery
+- Add your email for recovery

-- Go to Settings → Privacy → Calls
+- Settings → Privacy → Calls

 - Toggle on "Silence unknown callers"

-| Setting | Recommended Value | Why |
+| Setting | Best Value | Why |

 |---|---|---|

-| Last Seen | My contacts | Prevents strangers from tracking your activity |
+| Last Seen | My contacts | Keeps strangers from tracking when you're active |

-| Profile Photo | My contacts | Prevents scammers from stealing your photo |
+| Profile Photo | My contacts | Stops scammers from stealing your photo |

-| About | My contacts | Basic information hygiene |
+| About | My contacts | Basic info hygiene |

-| Groups | My contacts | Prevents random people from adding you to groups |
+| Groups | My contacts | Prevents random people from throwing you into groups |

-| Status | My contacts | Only people you know see your status |
+| Status | My contacts | Only people you actually know see your status |

-| Read Receipts | Off (optional) | Removes the pressure to reply immediately |
+| Read Receipts | Off (up to you) | Removes the "why haven't you replied" pressure |

 | Online | Same as Last Seen | Hides your online status from non-contacts |

-Disappearing Messages
+Disappearing messages

 View Once

-Message Editing
+Message editing

-| Format | Syntax | Result |
+| Format | What to Type | What You Get |

 |---|---|---|